 Too many push notifications distract and annoy users causing drop-off.
 Not only do these results have negative growth and value impacts, but they indicate that we are not living up to Howl's mission.
 These metrics served as benchmarks for any ongoing effort to improve them.

-We also interviewed a handful of users from competitor platforms to understand how the current solutions were working for them.
-We discovered that competitor platform push notifications weren't serving users well.
+I also interviewed a handful of users from competitor platforms to understand how the current solutions were working for them.
+I discovered that competitor platform push notifications weren't serving users well.
 Either there were too many or too few.
-When there were too many, users would turn them off completely, and then miss out on important community updates.
+When there were too many, users would turn them off completely, and then miss important community updates.

-Journey maps, touch points, task flows and user flows helped us to isolate areas of opportunity and clearly present the problem to stakeholders.
+Journey maps, touch points, task flows and user flows helped me to isolate areas of opportunity and clearly present the problem to stakeholders.
 This kickstarted ideation.

-After initial ideation, we came up with two directions:
+After initial ideation, we came up with two directions, which we discussed with our development team:

 It was important to understand the technical and time constraints early.
 For group posts, the membership would be informed.
 For public posts, the notification would be hardcoded on the backend.
 We would check if the post is urgent or not.
 If it was based on whether the specific user wanted to see a notification, then it would take longer to implement and require backend work, which already had a full plate.

-We conducted broad discovery research with users and prospective users.
-We got back in contact with users of competitor platforms and defined those users as "prospective".
-This helped us to gauge how users felt about our current notification system and check our assumptions surrounding the following ideas:
+I conducted broad discovery research with users and prospective users.
+I got back in contact with users of competitor platforms and defined those users as "prospective users".
+This helped me to gauge how users felt about our current notification system and check our assumptions surrounding the following ideas: